Atlantic.Net Blog

 systemctl restart nginx

-Now, open your web browser and access the ONLYOFFICE Document server web interface using the URL http://your-server-ip.
-You should see ONLYOFFICE dashboard in the following screen:
+Now, open your web browser and access the ONLYOFFICE Docs web interface using the URL http://your-server-ip.
+You should see the ONLYOFFICE dashboard on the following screen:

 Conclusion

 Congratulations!
-You have successfully installed the ONLYOFFICE Document server on Debian 10.
-You can now integrate ONLYOFFICE Document server API to your website and start editing your documents.
+You have successfully installed the ONLYOFFICE Docs on Debian 10.
+You can now integrate ONLYOFFICE Docs API into your website and edit your documents.
 For more information, visit the ONLYOFFICE documentation page.
 Start using ONLYOFFICE on your Alantic.Net VPS Hosting account!

 Free Tier includes: